 At UVA, we're national leaders in treating aortic and artery conditions with stent-grafts.
 Our experienced heart and vascular experts have gotten special recognition for artery, valve, and bypass surgery procedures.

 Treatment for Marfan Syndrome at UVA

-You'll require frequent visits with your doctor to check for any problems caused by Marfan syndrome.
+You'll need to see your doctor often.
+They’ll monitor problems caused by Marfan syndrome.

 Aortic Aneurysm & Connective Tissue